 Provided by Canadian Automobile Association/CNW

-The federal initiative sets industry-wide standards for passenger treatment, including payouts for delays.
-At the same time, the proposed rules will in most cases require travellers to file a claim with an airline in order to get compensation, even when it is obvious a plane was many hours late.
+Yet, at the same time, the proposed rules will in most cases require travellers to file a complaint with an airline in order to get compensation, even when it is obvious a plane was many hours late.
+In addition, there will be no compensation if a problem is caused by “mechanical issues” – the definition of which is not clear.